 We will do our best to get you where you want to be on time, but we don’t guarantee flight times or schedules and they aren’t part of our contract with you.

-Which we understand why they’d include it.
-There will be circumstances they just can’t control.
-And, we imagine people who have had to fly being stressed and frustrated.
+We understand why they’d include this disclaimer.
+There’ll be circumstances they just can’t control.
+And, we imagine people who’ve had flights delayed, cancelled or otherwise disrupted feeling stressed and frustrated.

-But when you read this, it does put you off anything other than flying in extraordinary circumstances.
+But when you read this, it does put you off flying.
+You’d only fly if you really had to.

-So, there’s no guarantee you’ll actually ever get these.
+So, there’s no guarantee you’ll actually ever get there.
 It’s not part of their contract with you.
 For the international flight customer experience, travel is pretty much busted.

 There’s always Adelaide